The Satanic Verses controversy: Controversial elements of The Satanic Verses

 The title The Satanic Verses immediately sparked vehement protest against Rushdie's book.
-The title refers to a legend of the Islamic Prophet Muhammad, when a few verses were supposedly spoken by him as part of the Qur'an, and then withdrawn on the grounds that the devil had sent them to deceive Mohammad into thinking they came from God.
-These "Satanic Verses" are said to have been revealed in between verses twenty and twenty-one in surah An-Najm of the Qur'an, and by accounts from Al-Tabari, but are seldom mentioned in the first biography of Muhammad by Ibn Ishaq.
+The title refers to a legend of Muhammad; a few verses were supposedly spoken by him as part of the Qur'an which praised the pagan goddesses of Al-Lat, Al-Uzza, and Manat.
+The verses were then withdrawn on the grounds that the devil had sent them to deceive Muhammad into thinking they came from God.
+These "Satanic Verses" are said to have been revealed between verses 20 and 21 in Surah An-Najm of the Qur'an, and feature in accounts by Al-Tabari and Ibn Ishaq.
 The verses also appear in other accounts of the prophet's life.
-However, a later verse Surah An-Najm (Verse 23) implies that they are fabricated by the forefathers of idolaters.
+Verse 23 in Surah An-Najm implies that the Satanic Verses were fabricated by the forefathers of idolaters.

 The utterance and withdrawal of the so-called Satanic Verses forms an important sub-plot in the novel, which recounts several episodes in the life of Muhammad.
 The phrase Arab historians and later Muslims used to describe the incident of the withdrawn verses was not "Satanic verses", but the gharaniq verses; the phrase "Satanic verses" was unknown to Muslims, and was coined by Orientalist Western academics specialising in the study of cultures considered eastern.
 The story itself is not found in the six Sahih of the Sunni or the Shiite sources, so much so that Muraghi, in his commentary, says: "These traditions are undoubtedly a fabrication of the heretics and foreign hands, and have not been found in any of the authentic books".
 According to Daniel Pipes, when attention was drawn to a book with this title, "Muslims found [it] incredibly sacrilegious", and took it to imply that the book's author claimed that verses of the Qur'an were "the work of the Devil".